Aryans-20/P_Club-CP/Problem-Statement.md

 1.)
 The cave is in form of a tree of depth m, where each node has 2 children where each node is either a dead-end or contains a number of Galleons and from each node it is only possible to go to its children.

 2.)
 Each cave is guarded by Death Eaters.
-So, there is only a specific range of nodes(nodes numbered between l and r) where you can apparate to without being detected.
+So, there is only a specific range of nodes(nodes numbered between l and r) where you can begin your exploration of the cave without being detected.
+These are the places you apparate to from outside and once you are in undetected you put on your Cloak of Invisibility and roam the caves freely but remember that from a given node you can only travel to its children.

 3.)
 Griphook will meet you at the end of your quest and will give you the **Horcrux** if you can give him the maximum number of Galleons that you could have picked up in your quest without being detected.